-We will support and encourage your children to believe in themselves.
+We will support and encourage your child to believe in themselves.

 We have a positive culture within school to encourage pupils to be the best they can be.
-We want pupils to be involved in leadership, enrichment and extracurricular activities in school to help them develop confidence and responsibility.
-We also encourage parents and carers to share their views with us through our parents forum or visiting our school.
+We want pupils to be involved in leadership, enrichment and extracurricular activities in school to help them develop confidence and responsibility, and create opportunities for all pupils to be involved.
+We also encourage parents and carers to share their views with us through our parents' forum or visiting our school.

-We get to know your children very well through our pastoral team.
+We get to know your child very well through our pastoral team.
 Each year group is led by a Head of Year and a pastoral leader who are there to help and support your child.
 Our pastoral team also means that your child has a form tutor who they see every morning.
 If you have any concerns, please talk to us at any time.
+Parents and carers have access to our Edulink App, which allows you to have access to essential information about your child's experience at Pleckgate.

 Good health and wellbeing is a very important aspect of every child's development.
 At Pleckgate we help our pupils understand how to keep themselves safe, happy and healthy as well as develop the knowledge to prepare them for life and work in the future, this is our PSHE curriculum.
-We also encourage your children to get involved in wider school life through extra curricular opportunities and enrichment to help them gain confidence in their own abilities.
+We also encourage your child to get involved in wider school life through extracurricular opportunities and enrichment to help them gain confidence in their own abilities.